CiscoDevNet/ydk-gen/sdk/python/core/docsgen/api/path/netconf_session.rst

         Invokes or executes the given rpc and returns a :py:class:`DataNode<DataNode>` pointer if the Rpc has an output modelled in YANG.

         :returns: :py:class:`DataNode<DataNode>`.

+    .. py:method:: get_capabilities()

+        Returns a list of capabilities of the client

+        :returns: A list of ``str`` representing the client's/server's capabilities